 What is the difference between sexual harassment and sexual assault?

 Typically, sexual assault occurs when physical force or physical threats are involved in the conduct.
 Harassment, however, involves actions like advances, quid pro quo requests and degrading language.
 In other words, the degree of the unwanted conduct by the accused is the main difference between sexual harassment and sexual assault.

 Can I sue for sexual harassment?

-Once you have followed your workplace policies regarding the conduct, it is possible you may have a case to sue for sexual harassment.
+Once you have followed your workplace policies regarding the conduct, it is possible you may have a case to sue for sexual harassment in San Francisco.
 Reach out to an attorney to better understand your options.

 To learn more about sexual harassment in the workplace or to schedule a consultation with one of our lawyers, call us at (415) 909-3945 or send an email.